Dr. Ismail Al Baz

 a junior doctor at the University Hospital for Psychiatry and Psychotherapy in Bern.
 Previous stages of his career were a pharma company, a neurological intensive care unit as well as the fields of medical education and oncology as part of research and project work.
 He furthermore has been working for WHO projects on health promotion as well as for the Deutsche Gehörlosen-Bund e.V. as a director of projects.

-Rostock is team leader of the division Education for Sustainable Development (ESD) at the environmental and development organisation Germanwatch e.V. in Bonn as well as the professional promoter for climate and development for the state of North Rhine-Westphalia.
-His passion is promoting political ESD by way of the Germanwatch Hand Print.
-Stefan Rostock studied theology and geography in Freiburg and previously worked as an advisor for international ecology at the BUND and Friends of the Earth Germany and as a development specialist for small hydro power projects in Cameroon.
+is team leader in the field of education for sustainable development (ESD) at the environment and development organization Germanwatch e.V. in Bonn and NRW expert promoter for climate and development.
+His hobbyhorse is the promotion of a more political ESD with the Germanwatch Hand Print.
+Stefan Rostock studied theology and geography in Freiburg, Germany.
+Previously he worked as a consultant for international environmental protection at BUND / Friends of the Earth Germany and as a development specialist for small hydropower plants in Cameroon.

 works for the conservation programme Conservamos por Naturaleza in Peru.
 She supports private organisations in planning, implementing and monitoring of conservation measures.
 She has previously gathered experience while working for UNEP, UNHCR and the Nature Conservancy.
 She holds a Master’s Degree in Conservation Science and had a maritime conservation scholarship from the Mercator Foundation.